ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

 whereas words `United` and `States` are recognized as `location`, in the sentence `George Washington is the president of the United States.`.
 It could be very useful.
+Even more interesting, in the sentence `What is Pkofjqdaeo Zllitjtpq hair colour?` it recognizes `Pkofjqdaeo` and `Zllitjtpq` as a person (although there is certainly not these words in the dictionary).
+Limit: in the sentence `What is the president of Pkofjqdaeo Zllitjtpq?`, the two last words are still considered as a person.

 ## Pattern recognition